camunda/camunda/docs/src/basics/apis.md

 Zeebe provides a set of APIs and Protocols which allow the clients to interact with the brokers.
 Zeebe supports two different styles of interactions:

 * Command APIs: the client sends a particular command to the broker and expects a response.
 Example: completing a task.
 * Subscription APIs: the broker streams data to the clients.
-Example: worker streams tasks to the clients to work on.
+Example: broker streams tasks to the clients to work on.

 All interactions are done using a binary protocol over TCP/IP.

 ## Non-Blocking

 Zeebe protocols are non-blocking, including Command APIs. _Command_ and _Reply_ are always separate, independent messages.
 A client can send multiple commands using the same TCP connection before receiving a reply.
-For correlation, the reply to a specific command contains the same request-id as the command.

 ## Streaming